Our Commitment to Diversity and Inclusion

 The Cavagnero group operates on the belief that diversity is the source of our strength.
 We are committed to recruiting, retaining and supporting underrepresented students from diverse backgrounds.
 The ability for our lab to solve problems and better our research efforts is enhanced by creating an environment where students feel safe and valued for sharing their unique experiences.
 We believe that diversity and inclusion make us better scientists, colleagues, and people.

-- Takes an active role in mentoring and supporting underrepresented graduate and undergraduate students from diverse backgrounds.
+- Takes an active role in mentoring and supporting underrepresented scientsts, including graduate and undergraduate students from diverse backgrounds.

-- Organizer of Scientific Sessions on Cutting Edge Themes in Biophysical Research at the SACNAS National Conference (every year, from 2015 to 2020), encouraging the participation of Chicanos and American Indians in scientific biological research.
+- Has been the organizer of Scientific Sessions on Cutting Edge Themes in Biophysical Research at the SACNAS National Conference (every year, from 2015 to 2021), encouraging the participation of Chicanos and American Indians in scientific biological research.
 This year's SACNAS scientific session organized by Silvia focused on cutting-edge advances in Protein Design.

-- Lecturer at the Summer School for Underrepresented Students (Univ.
+- Was a Lecturer at the Summer School for Underrepresented Students (Univ.
 North Carolina, Chapel Hills)

-- Participant as a recruiter, mentor, poster judge and lecturer at the SACNAS National Conference, encouraging the participation of Chicanos and Native Americans in scientific research (2010-2020).
+- Participated as a recruiter, mentor, poster judge and lecturer in the SACNAS National Conference, encouraging the participation of Chicanos and Native Americans in scientific research (2010-2021).

-- Co-organizer of the 3rd USA-Mexico International Workshop on Protein Folding and Dynamics (2013).
+- Co-organized the 3rd USA-Mexico International Workshop on Protein Folding and Dynamics (2013).

-- Co-founder, co-organizer, co-fund raiser and active participant of CHOPS (Chemistry OPportunitieS).
+- Was the Co-founder, co-organizer, co-fund raiser and active participant of CHOPS (Chemistry OPportunitieS).

-- Hosts a yearly "Group Happiness" lunch where grievences from the current group members can be heard and worked through.
+- Hosts a yearly "Group Happiness" lunch where suggestions an grievances from current group members can be heard and worked through.

-- Active participant in the 8-hour Reseach Mentor Training organized by Cheri Barta and AJ Boydston in October 2020.
+- Was an active participant in the 8-hour Reseach Mentor Training organized by Cheri Barta and AJ Boydston in October 2020.

-- Will be participating in Bystander Intervention Training presented by UW-Madison in December, 2020.
+- Participated in Bystander Intervention Training Workshop at UW-Madison in December, 2020.

 The Cavagnero Group